|

 On the next hand, Jim Michael moved all in with ace-queen offsuit and got

-Kandris a set and sent Michael packing in 9th place with $6,265.
-Then, two
+gave Kandris a set and sent Michael packing in 9th place with $6,265.
+Then,

-hands later, Robert Sanchez moved his short stack in on a steal with ten-seven
+two hands later, Robert Sanchez moved his short stack in on a steal with

-offsuit but found himself dominated by Tom Kandris' king-ten offsuit.
+ten-seven offsuit but found himself dominated by Tom Kandris' king-ten

+offsuit.
 Sanchez's day ended when Kandris caught a king on the flop.
-The Texan earned
+The

 The quick burst of knockouts didn't become the standard for the final table.